Zero ASIC: Products

+Epiphany CPUs

 Adapteva's main product family is the Epiphany scalable multi-core MIMD architecture.
 The Epiphany architecture could accommodate chips with up to 4,096 RISC out-of-order microprocessors, all sharing a single 32-bit flat memory space.
 Each RISC processor in the Epiphany architecture is superscalar with 64× 32-bit unified register file (integer or single-precision) microprocessor operating up to 1 GHz and capable of 2 GFLOPS (single-precision).
 Epiphany's RISC processors use a custom instruction set architecture (ISA) optimised for single-precision floating-point, but are programmable in high level ANSI C using a standard GNU-GCC tool chain.
 Each RISC processor (in current implementations; not fixed in the architecture) has 32 KB of local memory.
 Code (possibly duplicated in each core) and stack space should be in that local memory; in addition (most) temporary data should fit there for full speed.
 Data can also be used from other processor cores local memory at a speed penalty, or off-chip RAM with much larger speed penalty.

 The memory architecture does not employ explicit hierarchy of hardware caches, similar to the Sony/Toshiba/IBM Cell processor, but with the additional benefit of off-chip and inter-core loads and stores being supported (which simplifies porting software to the architecture).
 It is a hardware implementation of partitioned global address space.

 This eliminated the need for complex cache coherency hardware, which places a practical limit on the number of cores in a traditional multicore system.
 The design allows the programmer to leverage greater foreknowledge of independent data access patterns to avoid the runtime cost of figuring this out.
 All processor nodes are connected through a network on chip, allowing efficient message passing.